shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 Common values:

 -   Exhaustion value.
 After battling, each creature’s exhaustion value increases by its rest cost.
 While a creature has an exhaustion value, it can’t return to your army.
 A resting creature’s exhaustion value decreases by 1 at the end of each round.
 -   Bonus Power value.
-This is added to a creature’s base power and biome mods to get their power total.
+This is added to a creature’s base power and terrain mods to get their power total.
 Note that power total isn’t a value, because it is calculated, not tracked.
 -   Damage value.
 This represents the amount of damage this creature has taken.
 If a creature’s damage value is equal to or greater than their base power, they are “downed”.
 A downed creature doesn’t contribute their power total to the combined power total in the finale, and can’t join fights.
 -   Stun value.
 If a creature has a stun value, they are stunned: their abilities do not resolve.
 At the end of each player’s turn, each friendly creature decreases its stun value by 1.
 -   Shield value.
 A creature’s shields is equal to its shield value.
 While a creature has shields, damage is dealt to its shields first.
 Gaining shields doesn’t heal a creature.